 I don’t know of any “mini” processors that are cut out for a recipe like this.
 They simply lack the power to break the ingredients down into the right texture.

 When you initially process the dry ingredients, the mixture will seem very dry and not cohesive at all.

-This is fine because the purpose of this step is to break down the dates, and turn the nuts and oats into (almost) a powder-like texture.
+Not to worry.
+The purpose of this step is to blend the dates, nutes, and oats into a powder-like texture.